 At Tilly Bailey & Irvine, our personal injury solicitors are part of a full-service, award-winning law firm.
-Led by John Hall, who is also our Managing Partner, the team has a national reputation for providing exceptional legal advice and utilising the latest technology and research to get the best results for clients.
+Led by John Hall, Kay Ditcham and Mark Ellis, he team has a national reputation for providing exceptional legal advice and utilising the latest technology and research to get the best results for clients.

 As well as having years of experience running road traffic accident claims cases, John is a panel member of Action Against Medical Accidents (AvMA) and a Senior Litigator with the Association of Personal Injury Lawyers.

-John and his team are dedicated to providing quality, compassionate, knowledgeable service to all our clients, no matter how big or small their personal injury claim.
+TBI's team of Teesside personal injury solicitors is dedicated to providing quality, compassionate, knowledgeable service to all our clients, no matter how big or small their personal injury claim.
 You can be confident that you will receive a high standard of client care, which includes your emails and phone calls being returned promptly and being kept fully up to date with the progress of your matter.